datt46999/GAIA_Agent/README.md

 **GAIA Agent** is a sophisticated AI-powered chatbot system designed to handle complex questions and tasks through an intuitive Q&A interface.
 Built on top of the GAIA benchmark framework, this agent combines advanced reasoning, code execution, web search, document processing, and multimodal understanding capabilities.
 The system features both a user-friendly chatbot interface and a comprehensive evaluation runner for benchmark testing.

+This project is solution of [Final_project](https://huggingface.co/learn/agents-course) of Agent course in Hugginface

 # **Key Features**